wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 ## Installation of WP CLI

-When WP Starter is configured to run WP CLI commands before running them, WP Starter make sure WP CLI is available:
+When WP Starter is configured to run WP CLI commands, before running them it makes sure WP CLI is available:

 1. first it parses all installed packages to see if WP CLI is installed via Composer
 2. if not, it checks a WP CLI phar is available on project root
 3. if not, download WP CLI phar and checks its integrity via SHA512 checksum provided by WP CLI

-Because WP Starter searched or installed WP CLI, it knows where to find it and in which form it comes (Composer package or phar) so it knows how and where to send commands.
+Which means that in any case WP CLI will be available and WP Starter will know where to find it and in which form it comes (Composer package or phar), so it will know how and where to send commands.

 In short, by letting WP Starter running WP CLI commands it is possible to:

 - don’t bother with W CLI installation
-- write command in a way that is agnostic of how and where WP CLI is available
+- write commands in a way that is agnostic of how and where WP CLI is available

 ## Commands configuration

 Now that benefit of using WP Starter for WP CLI commands are known, let’s see how to tell WP Starter what to execute.

 ### Evaluation of files